kchatsatourian/graphene/CONTRIBUTING.md

 ## Contributor Agreement

-By contributing, you agree that we may redistribute your work under our [license](https://github.com/mrpandey/d3graphTheory/blob/master/LICENSE).
-Everyone involved in D3 Graph Theory agrees to abide by our [code of conduct](https://github.com/mrpandey/d3graphTheory/blob/master/CODE_OF_CONDUCT.md).
+By contributing, you agree that we may redistribute your work under our [license](https://github.com/kchatsatourian/graphene/blob/master/LICENSE).
+Everyone involved in Graphene agrees to abide by our [code of conduct](https://github.com/kchatsatourian/graphene/blob/master/CODE_OF_CONDUCT.md).